 - 1-2 tablespoons cornstarch

-- Layer next six ingredients on top of steak in order given spreading each evenly to the edges.
+- Layer sausage on top of steak using your hands to spread evenly to the edges.

-- Roll up steak and secure with toothpicks.
-(Count them so you will know how many you need to pull out after steak is cooked.
-Can you imagine how embarassing it is to have your guest pull a toothpick out of their food?
-Unfortunately, I don’t have to imagine very hard.)
+- Starting from narrow end, roll up steak and secure with toothpicks.
+(Count them so you will know how many you need to pull out after steak is cooked.)

 - Pour 1 tablespoon oil in large pot and brown rolls.
 Add water and remaining seasonings.